NikyAviator/iSyncinator/README.md

 - Copies all photos and videos to a designated folder (default: `~/Pictures/iOS`).
 - Converts `.HEIC`/`.HEIF` images to `.jpg` format for compatibility.
 - Automatically cleans up original `.HEIC`/`.HEIF` files after conversion.
-- When everything is done - unmount your device again.
+- When everything is done - unmounts your device again.

 ---